Go to content

 const application = Application.start()

-const context = require.context("controllers", true, /\_controller\\.js$/)
+const context = require.context("controllers", true, /_controller.js$/)

 application.load(definitionsFromContext(context))

 You can see that the webpack’s require.context helper is called.
 It then passed the resulting context to the Application#load method.
 This means that our application is looking for files named[identifier]_controller.js in the app/javascript/controllers/ directory, where the identifier corresponds with the controller’s data-controller identifier in your HTML.
 This is exactly the place where we should put the Stimulus controllers.
-The app/javascript/controllers/hello_controller.js is also generated.
-This is just an example controller that we can play with.

 Basic usage